rmsk2/rustpwman/README.md

 Visual Studio Developer prompt for this purpose.
 On top of that there is a separate section in this README that deals with building under Windows.
 If you want a minimal set of features (and therefore a minimal set of dependencies) you can use `cargo build --release --no-default-features` under Linux, macOS and Windows.
 In this case the password cache, support for WebDAV, additional crypto algorithms, the automatic local backup feature and the possibility to encode an entry in a QR code are not available.
+If you want to select features one by one you will find a list of feature names [below](#feature-overwiew).

 If you have an older version of this repo on your  machine you may need to perform a `cargo update` after pulling this release otherwise the official version 0.21 of cursive will not build.
-I am curently using version 1.91.0 of `rustc`.
+I am curently using version 1.93.0 of `rustc`.

 # How to run the software